 - A photograph of your luggage contents in case of loss;

-- And scented soap, fabric softener sheets or scented sachets can be packed to keep your clothes smelling fresh and clean throughout your trip.
+- Scented soap, fabric softener sheets or scented sachets can be packed to keep your clothes smelling fresh and clean throughout your trip.

 Safety and security while travelling

 Relaxing and being able to switch off from everyday concerns is all part of the holiday experience and your Travel Director is there every step of the way to ensure that things run seamlessly.
 However, it is good to be aware of issues that could affect your enjoyment of your holiday and it’s our job to remind you to take certain precautions when you’re travelling.
 Take a good look at the following guidance, as well as any other information that’s given to you or is on display throughout your trip.
 That information may be provided by us, our Travel Directors or suppliers, either before you go, or when you arrive in your destination and at your hotels.
-The Foreign & Commonwealth Office and National Travel Health Network and Centre have up to date advice on staying safe and healthy overseas.
-For the latest travel advice from the Foreign & Commonwealth Office including security, local laws and customs check www.gov.uk/travelaware and follow @FCOtravel and Facebook.com/FCO travel.
+We recommend to register your trip at https://smartraveller.gov.au/Pages/default.aspx to get travel advice on matters including security, local laws and customs.
 On arrival at your hotel, your Travel Director will provide you with their contact number, which you can save to your mobile phone or write down and keep somewhere safe and accessible.

 Keep bags with you at all times and if possible wear the strap across your body.
 When visiting crowded places, ensure the bag is worn on the front of the body.
 Never keep money or valuables in your suitcase.

 Make sure your passport is always safe.
 Keep it on your person on travel days.
 Many hotels provide safety deposit boxes for your use on longer stays, but be sure to reclaim them before checking out.
-Make a photocopy of your passport and important documents and keep them separately from the originals and make a note of emergency numbers for any credit/ bank cards that you use.
+Make a photocopy or scan and email yourself a copy of your passport and important documents and keep them separately from the originals and make a note of emergency numbers for any credit/ bank cards that you use.
+If you decide to photocopy your documents make sure to keep the copies separate from the originals.

 Conceal a few notes on your person for emergency funds should you mislay your purse/wallet or bag and avoid excessive displays of wealth (only carry sufficient cash for your daily needs).